infrawatch/telemetry-framework/tests/README.md

 * Would like to actually test via the AMQP+TLS interface as the system boundary instead of directly to the internal AMQP broker
   * Option to do internal vs. external
-* Looks for just any metrics, so you have to reset prometheus to re-test.
-  * Would be better to check for metrics specifically from the test harness specifically in the testing timeframe